lesion/memm/README.md

 ### Features:
 - Tag you bookmark with ctrl+b
-- Bookmarks are stored with remotestorege.js
+- Bookmarks are stored with remotestorage.js
 - You can add multiple tag to each bookmark
 - While tagging, a list of matched url is shown
-- Omnibar support: press .<tab> on urlbar and write your tag
+- Omnibar support: press .<tab> on urlbar and search by tag